divvun/DivvunPublicTenders/MobileDictionaries.md

 Whether to build one app for each language (containing dictionaries to and from that language), or build one language with all dictionaries installed is presently left unspecified.
 In any case it must be possible to turn off dictionaries and language pairs the user is not interested in.

-See also [Mothertoungues.org](http://mothertongues.org/), and the dictionary app released by Språkcentrum in Östersund (link forthcoming).
+See also [Mothertoungues.org](http://mothertongues.org/), and the [dictionary app](https://www.sametinget.se/appar/ordbocker) released by Språkcentrum in Östersund.

 ## Compatibility requirements